The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 Something to know about before we go any further is how Skill Speed affects your weaponskills.
 The more Skill Speed you have, the faster your GCD is but also the shorter the cooldown of your weaponskills.
 Failure to use Reverse Drift properly can result in messy No Mercy windows and ability placements so it’s worth looking into.

 \
 For example: at 2.41GCD (Approx 883 SKS stat) Gnashing has a CD of 29.01s, Double Down has a CD of 58.02s.
-However SkS does not affect abilities such as No Mercy, Blasting Zone, Rough Divide and Bloodfest.
-Regardless of your Skill Speed, they will retain their 30s, 60s and 90s cooldowns respectively.
+However SkS does not affect abilities such as Blasting Zone, Rough Divide, No Mercy and Bloodfest.
+Regardless of your Skill Speed, they will retain their 30s, 60s and 120s cooldowns respectively.

 What does this mean?